The IPCC and the challenge of ex post policy evaluation: Four cases

 A second controversy played out away from the media.
-The government of Switzerland protested the inclusion a chapter on integrated assessment modelling \citep{Weyant1996IPCC}, ostensibly on procedural grounds: The chapter was not part of the initial, approved outline.
+The government of Switzerland protested the inclusion of a chapter on integrated assessment modelling \citep{Weyant1996IPCC}, ostensibly on procedural grounds: The chapter was not part of the initial, approved outline.
 Switzerland had no problem with the chapter on discounting \citep{Arrow1996IPCC}, which too was added later.
 In private, Swiss officials admitted that their objection was not procedural.
-Instead, they argued that integrated assessment models give direct policy advice, telling governments what the carbon tax should be.
-Switzerland preferred policy advice over technocracy, a preference shared more widely, not least among policy analysts.
+Instead, they argued that cost-benefit analysis with integrated assessment models gives \emph{direct} policy advice, telling governments what the carbon tax should be.
+Switzerland preferred policy advice over technocracy, a preference shared more widely.
+Most policy analysts would agree with the Swiss delegates: Cost-benefit analysis informs but not proscribes policy; economists are plumbers \citep{Duflo2017} not effective altruists.
+Cost-benefit analysis is one way to systematically work through the pros and cons of various policy options, and to highlight the trade-offs that are part of any decision on a complex issue.

 Switzerland did not succeed in excluding the integrated assessment chapter from AR2.
-However, the current structure of the IPCC excludes this work by default.
-The IPCC is split into three working groups.
+However, the restructuring of the IPCC after AR2 excludes this work by default.
+The IPCC is currently split into three working groups.
 Working Group I is on the natural science of climate change, Working Group II on the impacts of climate change, and Working Group III on climate policy.
 The Synthesis Report brings the three strands together, but cannot add new material.
 Cost-benefit analysis of climate policy fits in neither WG2 nor in WG3 and is therefore excluded from the IPCC.

-AR3 and AR5 included a discussion of the economic impacts of climate change \citep[][see also \citet{Tol2016}]{Smith2001, Arent2014} but this again ran into political objections.
+AR3 and AR5 included a discussion of the economic impacts of climate change, including the social cost of carbon or recommended carbon tax \citep[][see also \citet{Tol2016}]{Smith2001, Arent2014} but this again ran into political objections.
+The SPM and underlying chapter diverge.
 The impacts of climate change as estimated by economists are (a lot) lower than many people think they are or should be.
-The IPCC seems unable to correct widespread misperceptions.
-AR6 has a hastily prepared ``cross working group paper'' on the topic \citep{Rose2022} that was omitted from the Summary for Policy Makers.
+The IPCC seems unable or unwilling to correct widespread misperceptions.
+AR6 has a hastily prepared ``cross working group paper'' on the topic \citep{Rose2022} that too was omitted from the Summary for Policy Makers.
 The IPCC once again ignored politically inconvenient research.